jxmot/vscode-notes/vscode-brkpt_bug.md

 * 8.9.0   **OK**
 * 6.10.2  **OK**

-In all failed tests the application starting was attempted, however no output was seen on the console.
+In all failed tests running the application was attempted, however no output was seen on the console.

-In all passing tests the application was started and it ran until completion.
+In all passing tests the application was started and it ran until the first breakpoint.
 Output was seen on the console and break points were triggered.

 **v1.13**